Winifred Gill: Later life

-She became involved with the University Settlement movement in Bristol and Manchester.
-She wrote poetry which was published, took part in an archeological dig at Glastonbury, Somerset and carried out some of the earliest audience research about radio broadcasting for the BBC.
+She became involved with the University Settlement movement in Bristol and Manchester, and worked alongside the community activist Hilda Jennings.
+She wrote poetry which was published, took part in an archeological dig at Glastonbury, Somerset and carried out some of the earliest audience research about radio broadcasting for the BBC, also in partnership with Hilda Jennings.
 During the Second World War she worked with internees on the Isle of Wight.
 She lived in the East End of London for the last 27 years of her life.